 - What format do you need for your creation?
 Hint: PNG results in a cleaner font than saving as a JPG.

 - Can you upload and use your own fonts?

-I use Picmonkey, but it is a membership site.
-I like that I can use my fonts I’ve downloaded, multiple fonts in the same text box, and store and edit my creations in their hub (cloud).
+I use Canva, but it is a membership site.
+I like that I can use the fonts I’ve downloaded and store and edit my creations on their platform.

 Resources for Free Images, Photos, and Videos

 Thankfully some social media creation tools, such as Canva, provide images that you can use for free or for a small fee.
 When you can’t find the image you need, you’ll need to search other online sites.